spiral/docs/odm/standalone.md

 # Standalone Usage
-Even if ODM component provides deep integration with MongoDB database, it's not required to use such database as data source.
-Due all ODM models can accept input data in constructor argument you are able to use them to mock or validate any type of data in your application.
+Even if the ODM component integrates deeply with your MongoDB database, it's not required to use this database as your data source.
+Since all the ODM models can accept input data in your constructor argument, you are able to use them to mock up or validate any type of data in your application.

 ## Standalone example
-Let's try to create simple example of data structure we would like to handle:
+Let's try to create a simple example of data structure that we would like to handle:

 ```php
 $data = [